 Lafayette Regional Health Center understands children are different and need specialized treatment for their physical and emotional needs.
 The board-certified doctors and nurses at our ER are trained to have the sensitivity needed to treat our youngest patients.
 We are always prepared for your little one's accidents and illnesses.
 In fact, our ER beat the national average for pediatric ER readiness.Kids ER Locations

-HCA Midwest Health hospitals offer the shortest wait times in the Kansas City area.
-In fact, our average ER wait times are consistently faster than local and national averages.
+HCA Midwest Health hospitals offer short wait times in the Kansas City area.
 Plus, we treat more emergencies than any other healthcare system in the region.

 2016-17 Averages (Median)